au-nlp/project-milestone-p2-group-9/README2.0.md

 ---

-### 3. Visualization (Planned for P3)
+### 3. Evaluation and Visualization (Planned for P3)

+This step serves two purposes: (1) to assess the performance of the summarization, role-specific outputs, and conflict detection modules, and (2) to provide interpretable visualizations that highlight the **novel contributions** of the system.

+#### 3.1 Evaluation
+- **Automatic Metrics:**
+  - **Summarization Quality:** ROUGE, BERTScore, and optionally BLEU/F1 for global and role-specific summaries.
+  - **Conflict Detection Accuracy:** Compare predicted stances (agreement/disagreement/neutral) against human-annotated labels on a validation subset.
+- **Qualitative Inspection:** Examine generated summaries and extracted viewpoints for coherence, role separation, and alignment with source dialogue.

+#### 3.2 Visualization
 - **Tools:** `matplotlib`, `seaborn`
-- Visualize insights from preprocessing and analysis:
-  - Role balance per episode (host vs guest speaking time).
-  - Distribution and frequency of divergence points across episodes.
-  - Cosine similarity curves between consecutive utterances.
-  - Optional: visualize topic saliency scores and attention to understand summarization focus.
+- Visualizations highlight the system’s multi-level understanding:
+  1. **Role Dynamics:** Compare speaking distributions of host vs guest across episodes.
+  2. **Divergence and Conflict:** Show points of disagreement and topic shifts along episode timelines.
+  3. **Topic Relevance:** Highlight segments most relevant to a given query or topic.

+These plots serve both as **interpretation tools** and as a way to **demonstrate the novel contributions** of role-aware, stance-sensitive summarization.

 ---